Changissnz/nu_merchant_principal/README.md

 black box $J$).
 The self-loop from $F$ to itself is a meditative function, allowing it to continually revise and review its strategy and exhibited tactics with new information/resources.
+The strategy of $F$ (not displayed in diagram) is to establish meaningful connections with the lead nodes of the two entities that result in positive outcomes for them two.
+Then, by the desired well-meaning history of the two lead nodes with respect to $F$, the other nodes will be more receptive and condoning to $F$'s activity.

 This section relies on the conceptualization of automata as Conway's Game of Life, invented by British mathematician